cloudmesh-community/hid-sp18-707/project-code/README.md

 # Twitter Sentiment Analysis with Spark cluster deployment

-This script is designed to run with a master and two worker nodes in spark cluster.
+This script is designed to run with a master and two worker nodes.

 ## Getting Started

-The directions below were tested on a fresh installation of ubuntu 16.04 that has ssh access to 3 machines in a cloud cluster on digital ocean inc.
+The directions below were tested on a fresh installation of ubuntu 16.04 that has ssh access to 3 machines on digital ocean inc.

 ### Prerequisites